How to sell used tech accessories in Colombia: chargers, headphones, and spare parts

 - Accessories (chargers, headphones, cables) do not require IMEI registration or paperwork with the MinTIC.

-- A used original charger costs around COP $25,000 to COP $75,000 (second-hand market, July 2026).
+- An original used charger goes for around COP $25,000 to COP $75,000 (second-hand market, July 2026).

-- Headphone spare parts (like a single AirPod) are highly sought after and can sell for between COP $180,000 and COP $250,000.
+- Headphone spare parts (such as a single AirPod) are highly sought after and can sell for between COP $180,000 and COP $250,000.

 The legal advantage: Why is it easier to sell accessories than cell phones?

-Which accessories sell best and how much to ask for
+Which accessories sell best and how much to ask

-- Cables and adapters: High-speed HDMI cables, multiport adapters for Mac, or original USB-C cables sell very well if they are intact.
+- Cables and adapters: High-speed HDMI cables, multi-port adapters for Mac, or original USB-C cables sell very well if they are intact.

-Technical and security preparation before selling
+Technical and safety preparation before selling

 - Unlinking accounts: This is vital.
 Modern headphones can have tracking locks linked to the previous owner's account, so you must completely unlink them before handing them over.
-Delete them from your iCloud or Google account; otherwise, the buyer won't be able to use them.
+Erase them from your iCloud or Google account; otherwise, the buyer won't be able to use them.

 "Bundle" strategy to sell faster